koraa/decryption-despite-errors/paper/decryption-despite-errors.md

 ### pl-IND-ATK: indistinguishably up to proportional-loss

 A proper game-based definition needs to be created still.
-For now, the following outline based on [citation needed] is given:
+For now, the following outline based on definition arrived at by Bellare et. al. [@relations] is given:

 1. The adversary chooses a message $x$.
 2. Game encrypts the state $y = Enc(x)$.